The food at Dinner is truly excellent and the fact that we managed to keep the bill below ₤190 made it all the sweeter.

-The service was very friendly and not snooty at all.
+Despite the setting and clientèle, service was very friendly and not snooty at all.
 When we were seated, we studied the tome of a wine list but there was nothing below £35 so we opted to just have two glasses instead.
 This is a really good tactic to help limit the amount you spend in these kind of places.

-We’d done a lot of menu research before coming so we swiftly chose the ‘meat fruit’ and ‘rice and flesh’.
-The wow in the meat fruit is way it is so skillfully made to resemble a mandarin.
-Such a shame to eat it but it was the most delicious and light chicken liver parfait imaginable.
+We’d done a lot of menu research before coming so we swiftly chose the meat fruit and rice and flesh.
+Meat Fruit must be one of the most photographed dishes around and rightly so.
+It’s remarkable how much it actually resembles a mandarin.
+It was almost a shame to eat it but if we hadn’t, we’d have missed out on the smoothest, silkiest chicken liver parfait imaginable.
 The jelly is fresh and has the necessary acidity to cut through the richness of the parfait.